Stenstromen/doggate/README.md

 Passwords are stored as bcrypt hashes in the database and TOTP secrets are encrypted with AES.

+Active logged in sessions are persistent and are also encrypted with AES.

 ## Features

 - **Simple**: DogGate is a simple and easy to use authentication system.